A Patronymic last name ends with -son or -sen and was coined as last name from a patronymic.

 - a recent Scandinavian frozen patronymic – then it can not be used for surname research, please join geographical projects instead of surname projects for the name

-- an older British name – then it is highly relevant for surname research, please join the surname projects
+- an older English or Scottish name – then it is highly relevant for surname research, please join the surname projects

 Alphabetical list with typical variants for areas listed, but always check geographical origin to distinguish old British patronym-based surnames from recent Scandinavian frozen patronyms: